akando42/next-map/public/content/posts/06-01/index.md

 European countries can not erase their thousand year history of conflicts, cultures, languages and traditions like the way Qin Shi Huang did and Hitler tried to do via their book burning campaigns.
 All European countries can not have a common history and a common identity like the way Han Chinese and Americans have even though a few generations ago they were very distinct ethnics groups.
 Things were always impossible until it got done the first time.

-Even though European have their differences, they were also advanced economies with access to high value products being built using the same common inputs:

-- High density energy sources like coal, oil, gas and nuclear materials.
-- Highly refined material sources like cotton, steel, carbon fiber.
-- High protein food sources like beef, salmon and soybean.
-- Highly clean water and air.
-- Highly specialized training in Science, Medicine and Finance.
+Even though European have their differences, they were also advanced economies with access to high value products being built using the same common inputs: high density energy sources like coal, oil, gas and nuclear materials, highly refined material sources like cotton, steel, carbon fiber, high protein food sources like beef, salmon and soybean, highly clean water and air, highly specialized training in Science, Medicine and Finance.

 The cars could have different brands but also run on the same gasoline, the clothes could look different but they are made from cotton, the meat could be cooked differently but they all need to be made from healthy well fed cattles.